Pancreatic surgery is done to treat cancer of the pancreas gland.

 - A cut is made in your belly and the whole pancreas is removed.

-- The gallbladder, spleen, parts of the stomach and small intestine, and the nearby lymph nodes are also removed.
+- The gallbladder, spleen, part of the duodenum, and nearby lymph nodes are also removed.
+Sometimes, part of the stomach is removed.

 Why the Procedure is Performed